numfocus/gsoc/organization/message-to-accepted-students.md

     please contact one of the [administrators][admin].
 We are here to help you.

-2. The coding period only starts on 14 May.
+2. The coding period only starts on 7 June.
 From now until then we are in the "Community Bonding Period".
 During this period you should